ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 [def]: power_bi_visualizations/2_dying_likelihood_by_country_top_10.png

-*The bar chart visualizes the top 10 countries having the highest probability of dying due to COVID-19.*
+*The bar chart visualizes the top 10 countries with the highest probability of dying due to COVID-19.*

 **Insights:**
 The output offers the following top 4 insights